 An infra perspective

 An ideal scenario is where the memory and cores in your cluster are consumed at the same pace.
-In other words, when memory is used up, cores should be exhausted as well.
-To achieve better utility of your Hadoop slaves, tune these parameters such that when memory and cores are used up by executors, memory of OS is close to fully utilized and CPU load is slightly below maximum capacity.
+When memory is used up, cores should be exhausted as well.
+To achieve better utility of your Hadoop slaves, tune these parameters such that when memory and cores are used up by executors, memory in OS is close to fully utilized and CPU load is slightly below maximum capacity.
 This advice is given in condition that Spark executors are the dominant processes running on your servers and you should always leave some memory and computational power for other processes than Spark executors and tasks.
 Your Spark applications might have very strange behavior, sometimes even failures, when the CPU load of Hadoop slaves is extremely high.

 If you have both IO intensive (such as ETL) and computationally intensive applications (such as data science apps), consider introducing label-based scheduling before tuning.